 If you haven’t updated your graphics driver for a long time, or if the graphics driver file is broken or corrupted, you may suffer from the program crashing, stuttering, and even screen flickering issues.

-Graphics card manufacturers like Nvidia, AMD and Intel keeps updating their graphics drivers.
-By doing that, they’ll fix bugs in the last version of graphics driver and enhance the graphics card performance.
+Graphics card manufacturers like Nvidia, AMD and Intel keep updating their graphics drivers.
+By doing that, they’ll fix bugs in the last version of the graphics driver and enhance the graphics card performance.

 You should update your drivers to see if it fixes the Blender crashing issues.
 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.